 The paid currency, called Wild Cores, is used for champions, skins, and other cosmetic items.
 For now, skins are based on existing LoL skins, but future skins may be original to the mobile version.

 What is the League of Legends: Wild Rift release date?

 Although no official Wild Rift release date has been announced, the regional beta is now available in many parts of the world.
-After a limited alpha, players in Europe, Vietnam, Oceania, Taiwan, Turkey, Russia, CIS, Middle East, and North Africa can now play.
+After a limited alpha, players in North America, Europe, Vietnam, Oceania, Taiwan, Turkey, Russia, CIS, Middle East, and North Africa can now play.